Are they waving a white flag of surrender?

 Supporters of DCRs insist that they save the lives of addicts, because medical personnel are on hand, equipped with Naloxone to salvage those who overdose.
 They also argue that DCRs lessen HIV infection and, thus, medical treatment costs.

-New York currently has the only two operating DCRs in the US, both sponsored by private groups.
+New York currently has the only two operating DCRs in the US, both privately sponsored.
 Law enforcement has turned a blind eye toward their activities thus far, but Congresswoman Nicole Malliotakis of New York wants to end what she calls “heroin shooting galleries that only encourage drug use and deteriorate our quality of life.”

 Keith Humphreys, an addiction researcher at Stanford University, said there aren’t sufficient studies to back up claims of positive results of DCRs.